-Although , [67][67]
+In our study, we have opted for Principal Component Analysis (PCA) for dimensionality reduction due to its interpretability and computational efficiency, essential for our large datasets.
+PCA ranks new uncorrelated components by explaining variance, aiding in identifying key factors.
+Although PCA's linearity may miss nonlinear patterns, and its variance-based importance assumption may not align with the context of heat-related health risks, PCA's robustness makes it suitable for initial high-dimensional data exploration.[67].

-Creating a geographically and demographically stratified heat-health outcome forecast model
+Objective Two: Creating a geographically and demographically stratified heat-health outcome forecast model

-The second objective of this study is to construct a geographically and demographically stratified heat-health outcome forecast model designed to predict adverse health outcomes at varying temperature thresholds for different populations and neighborhoods.
+The second objective of this study is to construct a geographically and demographically stratified heat-health outcome forecast model designed to predict adverse health outcomes at varying temperature thresholds for different populations and neighbourhoods.

 This involves the creation of high-resolution urban temperature hazard maps .
 We will utilise remote sensing, statistical downscaling, and combined modelling to derive near-surface air temperatures from Landsat and MODIS data [68].
-[48]
+For instance, Gudmundsson and Seneviratne (2021) demonstrated using such models to predict air temperature from LST data.
+Therefore, while Landsat and MODIS data are not direct measures of air temperature, they can be indirectly used for air temperature retrieval by applying an appropriate statistical model [48].

 These temperatures will then be validated using weather station records and land-use maps.
 The resulting heat hazard maps will serve as a critical input for the subsequent stages of our machine learning pipeline.

-Figure 2: Mapping of areas at increased risk and heat hazard in Johannesburg, South Africa

 Once generated, the temperature hazard maps will be integrated with health datasets.
 This combined dataset will then undergo feature engineering.
 Feature engineering is a crucial step in machine learning and involves selecting and transforming relevant predictors that better represent the underlying data patterns [69].
 The features will be derived from the high-resolution temperature hazard fields and spatially disaggregated variables from the health datasets.

 With the features engineered, we will apply various standard machine learning models, such as decision trees, linear and quantile regression trees, support vector machines, and logistic regression [70].
 These models are chosen for their proven effectiveness in capturing relationships in complex datasets.

-Additionally as demonstrated in a review of [71-77]ing[73]Recognizing the potential for further performance improvement, we will also explore various deep learning architectures, including recurrent neural networks (RNNs), long short-term memories (LSTMs), and gated recurrent units (GRUs) [78, 79].
-Deep learning models can capture complex, non-linear relationships and dependencies within our data, potentially leading to more accurate predictions of the health effects of extreme heat.
+Additionally, we will explore deep recurrent neural networks, specifically Gated Recurrent Units (GRUs) and Long Short-Term Memory (LSTM) networks, due to their ability to model temporal dependencies in time-series data, which is essential for forecasting heat-related health outcomes.
+While these models are state-of-the-art in computer science, their application in heat-health studies is still emerging as demonstrated in a review of recent literature, including studies by Boudreault et al. (2023, 2024), Wang et al. (2023, 2021, 2020), Lee et al. (2022), and Nishimura et al. (2021) [71-77].
+However, recognising that simpler statistical models may be effective, we plan to compare the performance of deep learning models with tree-based approaches and nonlinear statistical models in our analysis [73].

-Throughout this process, we will assess the significance of predictors for different populations within the two cities.
+[78, 79]Throughout this process, we will assess the significance of predictors for different populations within the two cities.
 This will allow us to identify varying susceptibility levels to heat-induced health conditions based on demographics and risk factors.
-Potential health co-morbidities to be explored include cardiovascular disease, respiratory disease, renal disease, and HIV status [37].[80]
+Potential health co-morbidities to be explored include cardiovascular disease, respiratory disease, renal disease, and HIV status [37].

+We will use k-fold cross-validation to assess model performance and generalizability, train models on a designated set, and calibrate them with grid or random search techniques.
+Validation will occur on a separate set to evaluate generalisation, using metrics like accuracy, precision, recall, F1 score, MSE, and MAE.
+Special attention will be paid to model performance during heatwave periods to ensure effectiveness in predicting heat-related health outcomes.[80]